Below you’ll find answers to most of the common questions we receive. If your question is not answered here, contact us.

 Your nose will not be packed.
 You will be able to breathe through your nose after the procedure.

-We usually give you Valium and Lortab beforehand as sedatives, so you are not nervous.
+We usually give you a sedative, so you are not nervous.
 When you arrive, we put anesthetic spray in your nose.
 We apply additional anesthetic inside your nose before we begin the procedure.

-Most patients will need to take off the day after the procedure and can return to work the second day.
+Most patients can return to work the next day.
+Some patients may want to take off the day after the procedure and can return to work the second day.

 Most patients can travel two weeks after the procedure.
 However many patients are able to travel sooner.
 This can be discussed with us and suggestions for your particular situation can be made.